 Boeing’s other customers in India include Air India, SpiceJet and Vistara (yet to take delivery).
 Air India is likely to be divested next year and SpiceJet, though doing well, is facing increased challenges due to the grounding of the 737 Max, and the aggressive expansion by main competitor IndiGo.

-statement by Ajay Singh, SpiceJet’s chairman calling on policymakers to address structural challenges in the Indian market echoes the sentiments of many in its tone of frustration and dismay with the state of the Indian aviation sector.
+The statement by Ajay Singh, SpiceJet’s chairman calling on policymakers to address structural challenges in the Indian market echoes the sentiments of many in its tone of frustration and dismay with the state of the Indian aviation sector.

 When SpiceJet faced a similar crisis as Jet, Boeing worked collaboratively with SpiceJet.
 Expect Boeing to protect its interests and work in a similar manner with Jet.